How Do You Clean An RV Fresh Water Tank

 How do I sanitize my RV sewer hose?

-Then I fill it with water until it’s pretty full, then put another cap on the open end.
+- Fill the hose with water until nearly full, then cap the other end.

 See Also: Best Heated Water Hoses For RV Campers, Barns & Livestock